minibikini/pleroma_job_queue/README.md

 ## Configuration

-You need list your queues with max concurrent jobs, like this:
+You need to list your queues with max concurrent jobs like this:

 ```elixir
 config :pleroma_job_queue,
   my_queue: 100,
   another_queue: 50
 ```

 ## Usage